foreverallama/matio/README.md

 # Mat-IO Module

-The `mat-io` module provides tools for reading `.mat` files, particularly for extracting contents from user-defined objects or MATLAB datatypes such as `datetime`, `table` and `string`.
-It uses a wrapper built around `scipy.io` to extract raw subsystem data from MAT-files, which is then parsed and interpreted to extract object data.
+The `mat-io` module provides tools for load & save with `.mat` files, particularly perfomring read-write operations on user-defined objects or MATLAB datatypes such as `datetime`, `table` and `string`.
+It uses a wrapper built around `scipy.io` to read-write subsystem data in MAT-files, which is where MATLAB stores serialized object data.
 MAT-file versions `v7` to `v7.3` are supported.

-`mat-io` can read almost all types of objects from MAT-files, including user-defined objects and handle class objects.
-Additionally, it includes utilities to convert the following MATLAB datatypes into their respective _Pythonic_ objects:
+`mat-io` can load and save almost all types of objects from MAT-files, including user-defined objects and handle class objects.
+Additionally, it includes utilities to convert the following MATLAB datatypes into their respective _Pythonic_ objects, and vice versa:

 - `string`
 - `datetime`, `duration` and `calendarDuration`